DSentr-Automation/docs.dsentr.com/docs/settings/settings/webhooks.md

 Keep your webhook URL private.
 Rotate the token immediately if it may have been exposed.

+### Avoid self-trigger loops

+If you use an HTTP Request node to call your own webhook URL, the workflow will trigger itself repeatedly.
+Each loop counts as a new run and will continue until your workspace run limit or overage kicks in.

+Use caution when calling any dsentr.com URL from inside a workflow.
+Add rate limits, conditions, or external guards if you intentionally build feedback loops.

 ### Enabling HMAC signatures (Workspace Plan only)